maldorne/frmudlib/readme.md

   <img width="150px" alt="Final Realms logo" src="/logo.gif">
 </p>

+> [!IMPORTANT]
+> The `master` branch is empty, the code for different versions is located in other branches.

 # `frmudlib` MUD library

 This was the old mudlib from the game **Final Realms** during the nineties.
 It includes only the **mudlib** without the game content (the _domains_).